LeonardoBerti07/Sapnet/README.md

 The first part of analysis and design was for a university project then we decided to continue moving on to programming, we used Android Studio and Firebase.
-I leave the link of the [figma project](https://www.figma.com/proto/jGUJ68G8nj34majUGd5kiw/home-page?node-id=436%3A11189&scaling=min-zoom&page-id=273%3A2496&starting-point-node-id=436%3A11189) and [the documentation of the entire project also with the analysis and the design](https://github.com/LeonardoBerti07/Sapnet/blob/main/Documentation.pdf).
+I leave the link of the [prototype](https://www.figma.com/proto/jGUJ68G8nj34majUGd5kiw/home-page?node-id=436%3A11189&scaling=min-zoom&page-id=273%3A2496&starting-point-node-id=436%3A11189) that we did in figma and [the documentation of the entire project also with the analysis and the design](https://github.com/LeonardoBerti07/Sapnet/blob/main/Documentation.pdf).

 I mainly dealt with the backend (I also helped in the frontend), to make the database I used firebase to which I connect directly from java thanks to the library.